KamranSyed/Wordpress-Plugin-Template-OOP/README.md

 A ready made Wordpress/Woocommerce plugin template to give you a jump start.

 <h2>How to Use</h2>
-1-Download as zip or clone if you are using git.
+1-Download as zip or clone if you are using git.<br/>
-2-Rename downloaded folder to name of your new plugin.
+2-Rename downloaded folder to name of your new plugin.<br/>
-3-Rename Wordpress-Plugin-Template-OOP.php file to name of your new plugin.
+3-Rename Wordpress-Plugin-Template-OOP.php file to name of your new plugin.<br/>
-4-Change plugin name in above file (in step 3) 5-Uncomment hooks and filters that you need in <strong>__construct</strong> function.
-You do not need to comment out unused functions but do it if you like to.
+4-Change plugin name in above file (in step 3).<br/>
+5-Uncomment hooks and filters that you need in <strong>__construct</strong> function.
+You do not need to comment out unused functions but do it if you like to.<br/>

 <h2>Contribute</h2>
 If you want to contribute, send in your pull requests.
 Please clearly explain the pupose of proposed change i.e if it is enhancement, upgrade of a resource like jquery etc.